Bruno-Sosa/Misc-Scripts/README.md

 Currently the top priority is clarity, after that its sanity.
 For example:
 while `wifi-menu` is easier to use,
-I have been bitten by it too many times, and prefer using `wpa_supplicant` directly instead.
+I have been bitten by it's behaviour too many times, and prefer using `wpa_supplicant` directly instead.

+TODO:
-Understand Consequences of:
+Understand consequences of:

 - Repeating an `installation_step` several times.
 Does it break anything?
 - Difference between: